-How can I find out if an initiative needs to go through Collaboration Cycle?
+How can I find out if my team’s initiative needs to go through Collaboration Cycle?

 A VFS Product Manager should submit a ticket for an asynchronous Collaboration Cycle Kickoff.
-We'll respond in the GitHub ticket with the recommended Collaboration Cycle touchpoints, as well as any other additional information the team should know.
+We will add any recommendations for touchpoints to the Collaboration Cycle Request ticket you submitted.

 Can I skip a Collaboration Cycle touchpoint that was recommended during Kickoff?

 We wouldn’t recommend it.
 If you choose to skip a recommended touchpoint, please inform the Governance team via the CC Request ticket.
 You can also come to our weekly Collaboration Cycle Office Hours listed in the Collaboration Cycle Calendar and discuss your reasons for wanting to skip a touchpoint with the Governance team.

 Do discovery efforts need to go through Collaboration Cycle?

 Only if your team is testing artifacts with veterans.
 Discovery research should undergo a research review, but the first formal touch point with the full Governance team will be the Design Intent, which will take place after you have an idea of how to solve your problem statement and have drafted a lo-fi prototype and/or wireframe.

 Do I need to have a Midpoint Review before user testing?

 It is highly recommended that you complete your Midpoint Review before you do any user testing.
 We may identify some issues during the Midpoint Review that could impact your testing.
 If you have your review after the usability testing there is a risk that it may make your testing invalid.